matthewwachter/py-tcp-threaded-server/README.md

 Here's an example of a threaded socket server for Python 3.
 This server uses the built in python threading module by creating an instance of a class (ThreadedServer) that inherits from threading.Thread.
 This allows the server to be run in the background.

+This might seem a bit overwhelming for such a simple task but this method is very rhobust, efficient, and also allows you to continue running commands after your server has started.

 ```python
 from datetime import datetime
 from json import loads, dumps